jiahao42/jiahao42.github.io/index.md

 1. Hunted Android malware using *Static Analysis* and *ML*.
 2. Worked on *Decompiler* and its large-scale pipeline.
-3. Built a *Web IDE* for reverse engineers to review decompiled code.
+3. Built a *Web IDE* for reverse engineers to review/search/navigate/diff decompiled code.
 4. I also worked on *semantic code diff*, trying to defeat code obfuscation. *GPT-3.5* blew my mind, I sensed a paradigm shift and changed team.

 </details>